GOGA08/GOGA08/README.md

 - 👋 Hi, I’m @GOGA08
 - 👀 I’m interested in python and other languages
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python,php,js
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me text on mail